vuxcode/pr1-project-crowcoders/time-report.md

 **Wednesday, 2025-04-30**
 - (30 min.
 Programming).
 More research into, and trying out classList(s).
 Attempted a hover effect, but did not succeed.
 Still doing something wrong (my guess is using wrong syntax, or calling the wrong elements).
 Troubleshooting using DevTools, trying to keep it simple.
+- (30 min.
+Programming).
+Testing more properties (classList.contains).
+Idk if success?
+DevTools show css being strike-.through'd (but no red error messages). curious.
+Will test separating the CSS classes completely.